ka-thas/ka-thas/README.md

 Studying at Korea University for Fall 2024

-- 🌱 Currently learning: Linux kernel development & InfoSec
+- 🌱 Currently learning: AI and ML, FPGA design, Robotics
-- 🔭 Working on: whOOPs - gamifying introduction to OOP
+- 🔭 Working on: Moving from .tech to .no domain
 - 🌍 Languages: Norwegian, English, Tamil, Spanish and limited korean
-- 📫 How to reach me: kavinthas@gmail.com
+- 📫 How to reach me: kaaathas@gmail.com

 ## Programming Languages